cemkata/simpleQuizEngine/readme.md

 - Save_format_pkl - boolean to enable saving as pickle file.
 This comes with all security risk introduced in pickle library!
 - Save_format_sql - boolean to enable saving in sqlite db.
 - auto_open_in_browser - boolean to enable opening the page in the default browser.
 Used only by mainGUI.pyw
+- allow_selection_page - boolean to enable selection page.
+If not enabled opens the quiz selector.
+And the edditor is hidden check bellow point **Access in browser**

 ***set_python_path.txt (windows)***